Positive scalar curvature, higher rho invariants and localization algebras: Introduction

 The connection of higher index theory to positive scalar curvature problems was already made apparent in the work of Rosenberg (cf. \cite{JR83}).
 The applications of the higher eta invariant to the study of positive scalar curvature metrics on manifolds can be found in the work of Leitchnam and Piazza (cf. \cite{ELPP01}).
 The higher rho invariant is a variant of the higher eta invariant.
 It was also first investigated by Lott in the cyclic cohomological setting \cite{JLott92} (see also Weinberger's paper for a more topological approach \cite{MR1707352}).
 In a recent paper of Piazza and Schick \cite{Piazza:2012fk}, they studied the higher rho invariant on spin manifolds equipped with positive scalar curvature metrics, in the $K$-theoretic setting.
-In particular, their higher rho invariant lies in the $K$-theory group of certain $C^\ast$-algebra.
+The higher rho invariant was first introduced by Higson and Roe \cite[Definition 7.1]{MR2761858}.
+In particular, their higher rho invariant lies in the $K$-theory group of a certain $C^\ast$-algebra.